Metro (OTCMKTS:MTRAF) PT Raised to C$74.00

-Metro (OTCMKTS:MTRAF – Get Rating) had its price target boosted by equities researchers at National Bank Financial from C$72.00 to C$74.00 in a research note issued on Wednesday, The Fly reports.
+Metro (OTCMKTS:MTRAF – Get Rating) had its price objective raised by analysts at Royal Bank of Canada from C$70.00 to C$74.00 in a research note issued on Wednesday, The Fly reports.

-Separately, Scotiabank increased their price target on shares of Metro from C$73.00 to C$74.00 in a report on Wednesday, January 26th.
-Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $70.50.
+A number of other equities research analysts also recently commented on MTRAF.
+Scotiabank lifted their price objective on Metro from C$73.00 to C$74.00 in a research report on Wednesday, January 26th.
+National Bank Financial lifted their price target on Metro from C$72.00 to C$74.00 in a report on Wednesday, April 13th.
+Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $71.50.

 Metro Inc operates as a retailer, franchisor, distributor, and manufacturer in the food and pharmaceutical sectors in Canada.
 It operates supermarkets and discount stores that provide fresh and grocery products, baked goods, prepared foods, meats, dairy products, fruits and vegetables, frozen foods, bakery products, and pastries, as well as Mediterranean and Middle Eastern products.